 For deductions to be allowed:

-Don’t be tempted to claim tax deductions you’re not entitled to, the last thing you need is a tax audit.
+Don’t be tempted to make ‘dodgy’ claims, chances are you’ll be caught and issued with fines and other penalties.
+The last thing you need is a tax audit.

-You can lodge your tax return for free through myGov by 31 October or get an extension through a registered tax agent, accountant or the ATO.
+You can lodge your tax return for free through myGov.